leonmoonen/zotero-tweaks/README.md

 # zotero-tweaks

-Placeholder for teaking Zotero, such as added Lookup Engines.
+Placeholder for tweaking Zotero, such as added Lookup Engines.

 ## Lookup Engines